 Introduction

 Andrew's pivotal role in the early stages of Jesus' ministry is often overshadowed by the prominence of his brother, Simon Peter.
 Yet, Andrew's significance lies in being the first called by Jesus and in his proactive approach to sharing the good news.
 After encountering Jesus, Andrew wasted no time bringing his brother Simon to meet the Messiah.
-This momentous event would ultimately transform Simon into Peter, the rock on which Jesus built his church.
+This momentous event would ultimately transform Simon into Peter, whose confession was the rock on which Jesus built his church.
 Andrew's willingness to introduce others to Jesus highlights his deep conviction and eagerness to share the life-changing message he had discovered.
 Andrew appears as a bridge-builder throughout the gospel narratives, connecting individuals to Jesus and facilitating encounters that would shape history.
 His humble yet impactful ministry serves as a reminder of the profound influence ordinary individuals can have when they respond faithfully to the call of Christ.

 Andrew: Bringing People to Jesus